Part 4 · The Missing Signal

 • Anomaly checks to surface potential bias

-• Audit trails linking citizen and operator actions
+• Audit trails linking citizen-facing and operator-facing actions

-This brings an end to Phase 1 of the blog series.
+This closes the first arc of the blog series.

 Parth Mody